kufferMCstudent/New-WRCM-Website/README.md

 The following pages have been implemented: Home/Index, Schedule The following pages need to be implemented: About Us, News and Reviews

-The following features have been implemented: Dynamic home page schedue based on current time; Dynamic weekly schedule page based on info from .txt files
+The following features have been implemented:
+  Dynamic home page schedue based on current time Dynamic weekly schedule page based on info from .txt files

-The following features need to be implemented: Search through weekly shows by title, host name, time, date; Display shows by first letter directory; submission portal for articles for News and Reviews; Home page integrated social media feed (Instagram)
+The following features need to be implemented:
+  Weekend Schedule .txt files so the page doesn't look empty/broken on weekends Search through weekly shows by title, host name, time, date Display shows by first letter directory
+  Submission portal for articles for News and Reviews Home page integrated social media feed (Instagram)